-PSNI's Hooded Men decision found to be unlawful
+'Hooded Men': PSNI decision not to investigate ruled unlawful

 - Published

-The Supreme Court in London has ruled that the PSNI was wrong not to investigate allegations of torture in the case of the Hooded Men.
+The Supreme Court has ruled that the PSNI was wrong not to investigate allegations that 14 men were tortured in Northern Ireland in 1971.

 The judges said the decision by the Police Service of Northern Ireland, made in 2014, was unlawful.